amd/aocl-data-analytics/README-dev.md

 * Open Visual Studio and load the `AOCL-DA.sln` file then build Debug or Release builds using the GUI, or

-* In your powershell type `devenv .\AOCL-DA.sln /build "Debug"` to build the solution (change to Release as appropriate or use `cmake --build .`)
+* In your powershell type `devenv .\AOCL-DA.sln /build "Debug"` to build the solution (change to Release as appropriate or use `cmake --build . --config Debug -j16`)

 8. Depending on whether BLAS/LAPACK/Sparse libraries are on your `PATH`, the compiled executables may only work if the BLAS, LAPACK and Sparse library dlls are in the same directory so you might need to copy `AOCL-LibBlis-Win-MT-dll.dll`, `AOCL-LibFlame-Win-MT-dll.dll` into, for example, `C:\path\to\aocl-da\build\tests\gtests\Debug`